ntnhut/LeetSolve/docs/source/String/08_STR_520_Detect_Capital.md

 # Detect Capital

 ## [Problem statement](https://leetcode.com/problems/detect-capital/)

-We define the usage of capitals in a word to be right when one of the following cases holds:
+The task is to determine if the usage of capital letters in a given string, `word`, is correct according to the following rules:

-- All letters in this word are capitals, like `"USA"`.
+1. All letters in the word are capital, like "USA".
-- All letters in this word are not capitals, like `"leetcode"`.
+2. All letters in the word are not capital, like "leetcode".
-- Only the first letter in this word is capital, like `"Google"`.
+3. Only the first letter in the word is capital, like "Google".

-Given a string `word`, return `true` if the usage of capitals in it is right.
+If the capitalization in the given word adheres to these rules, the function should return `true`; otherwise, it should return `false`.

 ### Example 1
 ```text